 is available on our website.
 It displays users’ Google profile photos in place of their avatars throughout your site.

-Google Apps Login works on single or multisite WordPress websites or private intranets.
+Login for Google Apps works on single or multisite WordPress websites or private intranets.

 One-click login will work for the following domains and user accounts:

-- G Suite for Education (Google Apps for Education)
+- Google Classroom (Google Workspace for Education)

 - Personal gmail.com and googlemail.com emails

 Login for Google Apps uses the latest secure OAuth2 authentication recommended by Google.
 Other 3rd party authentication plugins may allow you to use your Google username and password to login, but they do not do this securely unless they also use OAuth2.
 This is discussed further in the FAQ.

 This plugin currently operates in the following languages: